mdiller/MangoByte/README.md

 ```

 #### Dotabase
-For information about Dota 2, and playing hero responses
+For information about the game Dota 2

 ```
 ?abilities           | Shows all of the abilities/spells for that hero